 Incision: Located on the backside of the eyelid

 Anesthesia: Combination of local anesthesia and IV sedation

 Correcting lower eyelid bags is one of the more complicated facial plastic surgery procedures.
 In the ideal lower eyelid, the cheek and eyelid blend together seamlessly with increased volume from the smile fold toward the lower bony edge of the eye socket.
 More often than not, a “bag” is not the result of too much bulk under the eye, but rather too little volume in the upper cheek, thus creating a hill/valley that casts a shadow into a dark circle.
 In the past, surgeons used to remove excess volume from the cheeks and lower eyelids to smooth out the contours of the face.
 This method left patients with hollow, skeletonized facial features.
 Dr. Apostolakis does the opposite, adding volume in strategic areas to smooth out the lower eyelid and upper cheek area.

-A patient of Dr. Apo blogged her journey through Tear Trough Implant Surgery.
+A patient of Dr. Apo blogged her journey through Tear Trough Implant Surgery in Austin.

 Another patient's review of the Tear Trough Implant procedure including pictures of the healing process.

 Tear trough implant procedures take place in our accredited outpatient surgery center, which is attached to our office.
 The primary concern in correcting lower eyelid/upper cheek problems is not removing what’s there, but rather restoring volume.
 There are multiple approaches to volume restoration: Restylane, which offers temporary correction for mild cases, and Dr. Apostolakis’ preferred method, Tear trough implants.